LANTA Service Cuts & Fare Hikes – Riders & Workers Call for State Action

 On January 26, LANTA will cut 5% of its service – cancelling some trips on 13 bus lines.
 Then, in March, the agency is proposing fare increases, though thankfully accompanied by free transfers across the system.
 Without adequate state funding, more cuts are expected in years to come.

-In the last five years, LANTA has been doing big things just as every other transit agency across PA has cut service.
+In the last five years, LANTA has been growing ridership and expanding service to reflect community needs – proving its success – even as nearly all other Pennsylvania transit agencies have cut service post-pandemic.
 Most notably, the agency added its Enhanced Bus Service – known as bus rapid transit in other parts of the globe – along two major corridors in the region, which will not see cuts this month.
 And it’s this service expansion that has led ridership to actually surpass pre-pandemic totals in Pennsylvania’s fastest-growing region.

 Even still, LANTA can’t keep up with rising costs and stagnant state investment.

-The Lehigh Valley is exploring the restoration of Allentown train service, with the region expected to be home to 800,000 people by 2050.
+The Lehigh Valley is exploring the restoration of Allentown passenger rail service, with the region expected to be home to 800,000 people by 2050.
 Coupled with the local economy’s current dependence on warehousing and logistics, without investment in transit there looms a recipe for mobility and development disaster.

 The good news?
 You are organizing in the Lehigh Valley.